Party Goer Slain by Unidentified Man

 Camille Foss was a 25-year-old woman who worked as an office employee at the

-Sears store in Washington Square Mall.
+Sears store in Washington Square Mall in Hillsboro, Oregon.
 At around 5:00 pm on October 17, 1975, she left work at about take a deposit to the bank.
 She never made it there.
 An hour later, the bank called workers at Sears to tell them there was no deposit made and the bank was about to close for the day.
 A Sears employee found Foss’s lifeless body in her green 1969 Chevrolet Impala parked in the southwestern area of the parking lot which bordered SW Washington Square Road.
 She had died from being shot twice in the upper body from either a .38 or 357-magnum revolver.

 Her sister stated on a news segment that the death of Camille caused their father to take their life and that their mother died of cancer caused by depression due to senseless murder.